Click here to read our Ontario Accessibility Customer Service Policy Statement

 Click here to learn more about giving up an animal you own

 Barking dogs can cause a lot of aggravation for residents.
-We investigate all barking dog complaints within the City of Greater Sudbury and the Wahanpitae First Nation ONLY during regular hours.
+We investigate all barking dog complaints where there are bylaws in place.
+Please call our office for more information on the bylaws in place where you live.
 The first step is a warning and thorough consultation with the problem pet owner in order for them to learn to change their habits.
 Fines of up to $5000 can be levied against persons who continue to allow or permit an animal to disturb the peace quiet and repose of any individual.

 If you are having a problem with a neighbour's dog we would ask that you start taking a log (either on your own or on the sample form provided below) of the disturbances and make regular reports to our office.
 If you are ever required to appear in court you need to have an independent recollection of the occurrences and we must show that these occurrences are habitual and ongoing in order to secure a conviction.